 Restart NVIDIA Services

-If the NVIDIA icon is also missing from the desktop tray, you might want to try this method.
+You might want to try this method if the NVIDIA icon is also missing from the desktop tray.

-- Once the services window opens, look for the items that have the ‘NVIDIA’ name before them.
+- Once the services window opens, look for items with the “NVIDIA” name before them.
 Right-click each of the items and select Restart from the menu that appears.

 Manually Launch The NVIDIA Control Panel